Pappardelle with Mushroom Ragout

 Instructions

-1. Soak dried porcini in hot water for approx. 30 minutes.
-In the meantime, chop fresh mushrooms, peel and finely dice onions and garlic cloves.
-As soon as the dried porcini are soft, remove from the broth, but keep the mushroom brew!
-Chop the softened mushrooms.
+1. Soak dried porcini in hot water for approximately 30 minutes.
+In the meantime, chop fresh mushrooms.
+Peel and finely dice onions and the garlic cloves.
+As soon as the dried porcini are softened, remove from the broth and chop them.
+Keep the mushroom stock and don't drain it.

-2. Heat olive oil in a frying pan and fry onions and garlic cloves over medium heat until the onions are translucent.
-Add porcini and fresh mushroom and keep frying.
-Finely chop thyme and sage leaves and add to the pan.
-Keep frying for approx. 10 minutes.
+2. Heat olive oil in a frying pan and start by frying onions and garlic over medium heat until the onions are translucent.
+Add the soaked porcini and fresh mushrooms.
+Finely chop thyme and sage leaves and add both to the pan.
+Keep frying for approximately 10 minutes.

-3. Add tomato paste and mustard and fry for approx. 3 minutes.
-Deglaze with red wine and let it simmer over medium heat for approx. 5 minutes.
-Add mushroom brew from the dried porcini and season generously with salt and pepper.
+3. Add tomato paste and mustard and fry for about 3 more minutes.
+Deglaze with red wine and let it simmer over medium heat for approximately 5 minutes.
+Add the mushroom stock from the dried porcini and generously season the sauce with salt and pepper.
 Keep simmering until the pasta is cooked.
-Afterward, season to taste.
+Afterwards, season the ragout to taste before serving.

-4. In the meantime, cook pappardelle in cooking salted water until al dente.
+4. In the meantime, cook pappardelle in boiling salted water according to package instructions, until they are al dente.
 As soon as they are done, drain, but keep some of the cooking water.
-Add pasta to the sauce and toss to coat.
-Keep adding as much of the cooking water until you get a nice, creamy sauce.
-Sprinkle some chopped cress on top before serving.
+Add the pasta directly to the ragout and toss to coat.
+Add as much of the pasta water until you get a glossy, creamy sauce that coats the pasta.
+Top with some chopped cress for serving.

 R345 Pappardelle with Mushroom Ragout